ftntcorecse/fos-api-prom-exporter/README.md

 Prometheus Exporter to include additional APIs and Metrics from the FortiGate.

 There are six examples of how these are written under the **fos_api_prom_exporter/endpoints** folder.
 Please examine these example classes to understand how to construct a new one.
+The examples vary greatly in their implementation of how the data is parsed, and it largely depends on the data returned from the specific URL in question.

 There are two main methods that need to be written for any new endpoint/monitor class: